marcusoftnet/marcusoftnet.github.io/_posts/2018-06-05-refactoring-an-old-koa---or-how-i-learned-a-lot-modern-javascript_v.md

 Here I will let you down my friends.
 There are a few test, and features, in the code around (basic) authentication that I couldn't get to work.

-I was pulling my hair to get it to work but ran out of energey.
+I was pulling my hair to get it to work but ran out of energy.
 I simply don't find the energy sometimes, now a-days, to flesh out all the fails.

 It looks like the packages are out of sync and possible have not been updated for the more updated versions of Koa.
 It's not particular hard to fix, if you had the energy to look into it.
 I didn't this time.